+&lt;sup>108 Weckerling, op. cit., 176.

-Greater deviation from the tendency of most German visitors to dehistoricise the individual suffering of the Holocaust survivors they met appears in a book edited by Protestant student pastor Rudolf Weckerling.
-The publication features the travel report of a group of 31 young Christian West Germans who had participated in a DACA-organised trip in 1961.
-Apart from Weckerling, born in 1911, and a secretary, born in 1923, all other participants were between 21 and 32 years old.109 While the report was presented as coming from the group of 31 young West German participants and thus foregrounding their voices, it is filtered through the perspective of Weckerling, who had accompanied the group and edited the text.
-A story attributed to one of the group referred to this young German's discussion with Bep, an Israeli Jew and Holocaust survivor.
-Bep did not criticise those non-Jewish Germans who had taken a 'wait and see' approach towards the Nazi regime and the perpetration of the Holocaust, but argued that a person could betray 'his [sic] ideals', when one's life was at stake.110 The young German reflected on Bep's attitude, suggesting that Germans should wait for Holocaust survivors like Bep to extend their hands to them.
+argued that a person could betray 'his [sic] ideals', when one's life was at stake.
+The young German reflected on Bep's attitude, suggesting that Germans should wait for Holocaust survivors like Bep to extent their hands to them.
 Until this happened, he added, Germans should reflect on what they had done wrong [in the case of the Holocaust] and they should not forget about their 'guilt'.
-Yet the thoughts of this young man remained a mere fragment, as, similar to Schulz's diary, they did not morph into a comprehensive narrative about the reasons that led to the Holocaust.
+Yet the thoughts of this young German remained a mere fragment, as, similar to Schulz's diary, they did not morph into a comprehensive narrative about the reasons that led to the Holocaust.

 Overall, the social and political background of visitors who developed fragments of reflection on the history of the Holocaust is difficult to pin down.
-The 'Youth Travel to Israel' survey does not indicate whether the few voices belonging to German visitors to Israel who reflected on the sociopolitical parameters of the Holocaust stemmed from specific backgrounds in terms of age, education, social class and faith.
-Still, some of them, as available autobiographies show, were part of Protestant groups or groups led by a Protestant pastor, and their perception of religious faith shaped their notion of individual guilt for the Holocaust as well.
+The 'Youth Travel to Israel' survey does not indicate whether the few voices belonging to German visitors to Israel who reflected on the socio-political parameters of the Holocaust stemmed from specific backgrounds in terms of age, education, social class and faith.
+Still, some of them, as available autobiographies show, were part of Protestant groups or groups led by a Protestant pastor and their perception of religious faith shaped their notion of individual guilt for the Holocaust as well.
 In any case, such voices were a minority among the visitors.
 By contrast, participants mostly reflected on contemporary issues in Israel, to which I will now turn.